CEDARScript/cedarscript-grammar/README.md

 # Future Work

 1. [Tree-Sitter query language](https://cycode.com/blog/tips-for-using-tree-sitter-queries/) integration, which could open up many possibilities;
+2. [Comby](https://github.com/comby-tools/comby) notation for an alternate syntax to express refactorings on code or data formats;
-2. Create a browser extension that allows web-chat interfaces of Large Language Models to tackle larger file changes;
+3. Create a browser extension that allows web-chat interfaces of Large Language Models to tackle larger file changes;
-3. Select a model to fine-tune so that it natively understands `CEDARScript`;
+4. Select a model to fine-tune so that it natively understands `CEDARScript`;
-4. Provide language extensions that will improve how LLMs interact with other resource types;
+5. Provide language extensions that will improve how LLMs interact with other resource types;
-5. Explore using it as an **LLM-Tool Interface**;
+6. Explore using it as an **LLM-Tool Interface**;

 ## Tree-Sitter Query Language Integration